The first printed folio map of North America and the most iconic American chart of the 16th century.

 Sources and contemporaries

 The first cartographers to meet the challenge of depicting the North American continent in full were working from Italy, whereas De Jode was based in the Flemish port of Antwerp.
-Even measured against his Italian predecessors, Cornelis De Jode was a pioneer in mapping America, and his innovations and mistakes are carried into new maps of America for over a century.
-The only real continental chart to precede this one was the Paolo Forlani/Bolognino Zaltieri map from 1565, from which he undoubtedly drew information and inspiration.
+Even measured against Italian predecessors, Cornelis De Jode’s map was influential, and his innovations and mistakes were carried into new maps of America for over a century.
+The only accurate continental chart to precede this one was the Paolo Forlani/Bolognino Zaltieri map from 1565, from which he undoubtedly drew information and inspiration.
 However, on the whole, De Jode’s map is decidedly different than the Forlani/Zaltieri map, which depicts the entire west coast but does not provide nearly the degree of detail that De Jode does and which is entirely void of explanatory texts on the map itself.
-In his seminal The Mapping of North America, Philip Burden suggests that a more likely source of inspiration for De Jode was the 18-sheet map produced by Petrus Plancius in 1592, at least regarding the continental outline.
-Another likely source were Theodor de Bry’s maps of Virginia and Florida, issued in 1590 and 1591, respectively.
+In his seminal, The Mapping of North America, Philip Burden suggests that a more likely source of inspiration for De Jode was the 18-sheet map produced by Petrus Plancius in 1592, at least regarding the continental outline.
+Another possible source was Theodor de Bry’s maps of Virginia and Florida, issued in 1590 and 1591, respectively.

 The exact sources used for this map are nevertheless of some importance, as the De Jode map skews the North American landmass, causing a more than 5° northerly deviation along the east coast and generally warping the continent.
-Thus we find an identifiable element, such as Chesapeake Bay (Chesipooc Sinus), placed at the latitude of Maine and New Hampshire.
-Essentially, the problem that challenged De Jode was merging the geographical details extracted from French reports of eastern Canada with English surveys and reports on the Carolinas.
-Both of these great powers were already competing over ever greater swathes of land.
+Thus, we find an identifiable element, such as Chesapeake Bay (Chesipooc Sinus), placed at the latitudes of Maine and New Hampshire.
+The problem that challenged De Jode was merging the geographical details extracted from French reports of eastern Canada with English surveys and reports on the Carolinas.
+These great powers were already competing over ever more significant swathes of land.

-Figure 1: In an attempt to reconcile conflicting reports, De Jode has skewed the course of the East Coast such that Chesapeake Bay finds itself too far north, sharing a latitude with the far northeast.
+Figure 1: In an attempt to reconcile conflicting reports, De Jode has skewed the course of the East Coast so that Chesapeake Bay is too far north, sharing a latitude with the far northeast.

-Consequently, many largely-unexplored territories were claimed by both empires, and both used reports and maps to carry their claim.
-When compared, the overlapping territories were consequently filled with inconsistencies, and the only way to overcome these inconsistencies elegantly was through skilled creativity.
+Consequently, both empires mainly claimed many unexplored territories and used reports and maps to carry out their claim.
+When compared, the overlapping territories were therefore filled with inconsistencies, and the only way to overcome these inconsistencies elegantly was through skilled creativity.
 De Jode contracted the otherwise long coastal stretch from Maine to Virginia to a short east-west span culminating in Chesapeake Bay.
 Despite incorporating the reports of Giovanni da Verrazzano and others, there is no sense of the soon-to-be crucial promontories of Cape Cod, Long Island, New Jersey, or Delaware.

 Details